What are Equity Investments, and How Do They Work?

 The desired outcomes of the stock purchase are:

 Companies use money from equity investors to raise capital (funds).
 The money you use to purchase shares in the company is your equity.
 It also represents your ownership interest in the business.
 The number of shares you own will determine your dividend amount if a company offers a dividend.
-So, you are sharing in the company's net profits due to your partial ownership.
+Therefore, you share in the company's net profits due to your partial ownership.

 If the value of your stocks rises, your shareholder equity will increase accordingly in the form of capital gains, the difference between the amount of your initial investment and its total increase.
 Capital losses are the opposite.